 - Current students

-The Master of Applied Practice (Professional Accounting) (MPA) is a conversion Masters that gives you the opportunity to change your career if you don’t have an accounting background.
+Our Master programme in Professional Accounting is a conversion Masters that gives you the opportunity to change your career if you don’t have an accounting background.
 It provides an advanced understanding of accounting principles and practise and combines this with practical work experience.

 This programme provides you with the academic requirements for membership of the Chartered Accountants Australia and New Zealand (CA ANZ) and the Certified Practising Accountants Australia (CPA Australia); the pathway for those who want to become registered chartered accountants.